saf-dmitry/taskpaper-mode/README.md

 When point is at the beginning of the buffer, rotate the entire buffer among the two states:

  - Overview: Only top-level items are shown.
- - Show all: Everything is shown.
+ - Show All: Everything is shown.

 When point is in an item, rotate current subtree among the three states: